What happens next?

 With key elections coming up in France and Germany in 2017, Italy’s referendum also came at a pivotal point for the future of the EU.
-The instability the ‘No’ vote could cause in Italy may further strengthen the position of eurosceptic parties across Europe – parties that have already been emboldened by the UK’s decision to exit the EU and Donald Trump’s win in the US presidential election.
+The instability the ‘No’ vote could cause in Italy may further strengthen the position of other eurosceptic parties across Europe – parties that have already been emboldened by the UK’s decision to exit the EU and Donald Trump’s win in the US presidential election.

 The impact of the referendum will be seen in the financial markets first and the real economy second.